 I start every table with a concept.
 I’m sure it’s left over from my days as a fashion designer when each collection had a theme, but often my concepts are inspired by a single visual element.
 In tablescaping, as in fashion, one fabulous print makes a great starting point.

-In this case, I chose a delicious water color fruit pattern called the Pomme Dinnerware Set.
+In this case, I chose a delicious water color fruit pattern.
 It’s lush and beautifully painted and felt right for this time of year, a time I’m firmly rooted in summer, but already thinking of transitioning to fall.

 *Money saving secret: One word.
 Melamine.
 Have you ever noticed the prettiest patterns are often printed on outdoor dinnerware?
 Sometimes you have to get really close to realize that’s what they are.
 Embrace the ease and lower cost of melamine plates.
 For an informal table setting, they’ll look gorgeous on your indoor table and your wallet will thank you.

 With my central pattern chosen, I next select pieces that will complement it.
 If I’m working around a dynamic print, I often choose textures or subtle tonal prints.